apache/maven-resolver-ant-tasks/src/site/markdown/index.md

 ## Project

-Project settings deal with locally available information about the build.
+Project settings describe the locally available information about the build.

 ### POM

-The POM is the data type used to determine the target for the install and deploy tasks.
-If you define a POM without an id based on a full `pom.xml` file, that POM will be used by default for install and deploy.
+The POM data type determines the target of the install and deploy tasks.
+If you define a POM from a full `pom.xml` file and don't assign an id to it, then the install and deploy tasks use that POM by default.

 ```xml
 <pom file="pom.xml" id="pom"/>